fa-andersen/WorldHappiness/README.md

-In this project, I reviewed World Happiness Reports from 2015 through 2024, uncovoering meaningful relationships within countries and regions using 6 key variables.
+In this project, I reviewed World Happiness Reports from 2015 through 2024, uncovering meaningful relationships within countries and regions using 6 key variables.

 ## Objective
-Uncover more information about sales patterns.
-Perform an initial data and exploratory analysis to derive insights and suggest strategies for better segmentation based on the provided criteria.
-Present findings in an Excel Report.
+My analysis aims to explore the trends and shifts in global happiness over the past decade, identifying the key factors driving happiness.
+As well as looking at using GDP with Purchasing Power Parity (PPP) over GDP per capita, as a view to equalize not just the scores, but trends with countries that normally have lower GDP.
+This gives these countries more equality towards happiness since this is a subjective report based on citizen's views and interpretations.

 ## Key Questions
 1. Which countries are the Happiest?
 Is there a trend?